On the Bike Spreading Problem: Theoretical analysis

-\textbf{\sbs is NP-complete.} We use a reduction from the \textit{Exact Cover by 3-Sets} (\emph{\xc}) problem, as \mds does not work for \sbs, due to its spread function. \xc is NP-complete \cite{exact_cover}, and consists of a covering problem with sets of three elements: given a set $X$ with $|X| = 3q$ and a collection $C$ of $3$-element subsets of $X$, does exist a subset $C'$ of $C$ where every element of $X$ occurs in exactly one member of $C'$? (i.e., $C'$ is an \emph{exact cover} of $X$).
+\paragraph*{\sbs is NP-complete.} We use a reduction from the \textit{Exact Cover by 3-Sets} (\emph{\xc}) problem, as \mds does not work for \sbs due to its spread function. \xc is NP-complete \cite{exact_cover}, and consists of a covering problem with sets of three elements.
+Given a set $X$ with $|X| = 3q$, for some integer $q\geq 1$, and a collection $C$ of $3$-element subsets of $X$, \xc requires to decide if there exists a subset $C'\subseteq C$ such that $C'$ covers $X$ and every element of $X$ occurs in exactly one set in $C'$ (i.e., $C'$ is an \emph{exact cover} of $X$).
 For clarity, consider the following example: let $X=\{1,2,3,4,5,6\}$ and $C = \{\{1,2,3\}, \{2,3,4\},\{1,2,5\}, \{2,5,6\}, \{1,5,6\}\}$; then, the collection $C' = \{\{2,3,4\},\{1,5,6\}\} \subset C$ is an exact cover because each element in $X$ appears exactly once.
 Note that, if $C=\{\{1,2,3\},\{2,4,5\},\{2,5,6\}\}$, then any collection $C'$ cannot be an exact cover: indeed, every pair of sets in $C$ shares at least one entry, and hence every collection $C'$ covers at least one element twice or more.
 Note that if we do have an exact cover, $C'$ will contain exactly $q$ elements.

-The decision problem associated with \xc is: \begin{itemize} \item INSTANCE: a set $X$, with $|X| = 3q$, a collection $C$ of $3$-element subsets of $X$. \item QUESTION: does a set $C' \subset C$ exist such that every element of $X$ occurs in exactly one member of $C'$? \end{itemize} The decision problem for \sbs is: \begin{itemize} \item INSTANCE: a directed and weighted graph $G=(V,E)$ that satisfies \Eqref{unity}, integers $k$, $L$, $\tau$, $\lambda$ with $0 < k < n$, $L\geq 1$, $\tau\geq 1$, $\lambda\geq 0$. \item QUESTION: Does a $(k,L)$-seed $\S \subseteq V$ exist in $G$ such that $\sspread{\loads{\tau,\S}} \geq \lambda$? \end{itemize}
+The decision problem associated with \xc is: \begin{itemize} \item INSTANCE: a set $X$, with $|X| = 3q$ for some integer $q\geq 1$, a collection $C$ of $3$-element subsets of $X$. \item QUESTION: does a set $C' \subseteq C$ exist such that every element of $X$ occurs in exactly one member of $C'$? \end{itemize}